 · Call your local HVAC company, and have their technicians perform a thorough service checkup.

-· Contact your natural gas supplier and have them double check the mechanics of your tank and lines.
+· Contact your natural gas supplier and have them double-check the mechanics of your tank and lines.

-There is an alternative option to calling and arranging all these different inspections.
+There is an alternative option for calling and arranging all these different inspections.
 Certified home inspectors can usually cover all the different items related to mechanical issues and more.
 They will be able to identify possible trouble spots you need to address.
 Many buyers hire an inspector, so you may even be saving them a step.

 Now, having antiquated wiring and plumbing replaced is not cheap.
-If you do have mechanical issues and decide to sell your home as is, it may be necessary to drop your selling price.
+If you do have mechanical issues and decide to sell your home as-is, it may be necessary to drop your selling price.

 Turning to a professional opinion can help.
 Just like the extra bedroom step, it pays to know what competition you are facing.
 You can also choose to wait and negotiate with buyers.

 Sometimes you will get lucky and find a buyer who is already interested in doing some remodeling.
 Sometimes you find a buyer who has certification in that area, and will buy the house for a lower price and plan to do his own work.
 If you are unable to update and repair, be honest, upfront, and flexible.
 An interested buyer will work with you.